Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the ETH Future \mbox{Computing} Laboratory (EFCL), financed by a donation from Huawei Technologies.
+\revone{We thank the reviewers for their valuable feedback.} This work was supported by the ETH Future \mbox{Computing} Laboratory (EFCL), financed by a donation from Huawei Technologies.
 It also received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101034126 (The European Pilot) and Specific Grant Agreement No 101036168 (EPI SGA2).

 \begin{IEEEbiography}[ ]{Paul Scheffler} received his BSc and MSc degree in electrical engineering and information technology from ETH Zurich in 2018 and 2020, respectively.
 He is currently pursuing a PhD in the Digital Circuits and Systems group of Prof. Benini.
 His research interests include hardware acceleration of sparse and irregular workloads, on-chip interconnects, manycore architectures, and high-performance computing. \end{IEEEbiography} \begin{IEEEbiography}[ ]{Florian Zaruba} received his BSc degree from TU Wien in 2014, his MSc and PhD from the Swiss Federal Institute of Technology Zurich in 2017 and 2021.
 He is a system architect at Axelera AI.
 His research interests include design of very large scale integration circuits and high performance computer architectures. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fabian Schuiki} received the BSc, MSc, and PhD degree in electrical engineering from the Swiss Federal Institute of Technology Zürich (ETHZ), in 2014, 2016, and 2021, respectively.
 He is a hardware compiler engineer at SiFive Inc. His research interests include transprecision computing as well as near- and in-memory processing. \end{IEEEbiography}